Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: cSYK Moments with Benefits

 \section{cSYK Moments with Benefits}

 In this section, we introduce some useful machinery necessary to obtain the transfer matrices in the grand canonical and canonical ensembles in the next section.
 To do so, in \cref{subsec:cSYK_setup} we provide the general setup for taking the double-scaling limit of the cSYK model.
 Next, in \cref{subsec:GC_oriented_chords} we recast the moments of the grand canonical partition function in terms of oriented chords (following the procedure described in \cite{Berkooz:SUSY_SYK}).
 In \cref{subsec:Setting_up_T}, we obtain the penalty factors for closing chords.
-In \cref{sec:inner_product}, inner products for bosonic and fermionic states will be defined.
-Further, in \cref{sec:m0sector} these inner products are then employed along with the saddle point approximation as described in \cite{Berkooz:2020uly} to provide an explanation for restricting to the sector with an equal number of oppositely oriented open chords ($m=0$) and obtain the penalty factors in the charged sectors.
-Finally, in \cref{sec:bosonic_sector} we use the inner product defined in \cref{sec:inner_product} to obtain the associated algebra of normalized $H$-chord creation and annihilation operators acting on normalized grand canonical as well as canonical states.
+Further, in \cref{sec:m0sector} the inner product (defined in \cref{sec:inner_product}) is employed along with the saddle point approximation as described in \cite{Berkooz:2020uly} to provide an explanation for restricting to the sector with an equal number of oppositely oriented open chords ($m=0$) and obtain the penalty factors in the charged sectors.
+Finally, in \cref{sec:bosonic_sector} we use the inner product to obtain the associated algebra of normalized $H$-chord creation and annihilation operators acting on normalized grand canonical as well as canonical states.